Well, I actually have been up for more than today, but this seems more like today’s log.

 “We are at 100 Captain,” he said.
 “We can Jump at your command.”

 I turned back to my console.
 “Let’s do this.”
-I didn’t make an announcement, everyone else was probably asleep.
+I didn’t bother to make an announcement; the crew would be ready and the passengers were probably asleep.
 But I did dim the lights.

 Do’rex had been looking at his own controls.
 “Looks like a good Jump, Captain.
 Transit should only take about six days.
 We’ll be at Boilingbrook a day ahead of schedule.”